Anti-Money Laundering Authority: FIU composition

 By contrast to the supervisory composition, the FIU composition of the AMLA General Board includes only one member per country, namely the national Financial Intelligence Unit.
 As of November 2025, the FIUs of 7 of the 27 EU member states (Czechia, Estonia, Lithuania, Malta, Poland, Romania, and Spain) were also represented in the AMLA General Board's supervisory composition.

 Leadership

 Bruna Szego, formerly an official at the Bank of Italy, has been chair of AMLA since January 2025.
-Simonas Krėpšta (previously at the Bank of Lithuania), Rikke-Louise Ørum-Peterson (previously at the Danish Financial Supervisory Authority, Derville Rowland (formerly at the Central Bank of Ireland), and Manuel Vega Serrano (formerly at the Spanish Ministry of the Economy) took up their role as Executive Board members in early June 2025.
+Simonas Krėpšta (previously at the Bank of Lithuania), Rikke-Louise Ørum-Peterson (previously at the Danish Financial Supervisory Authority), Derville Rowland (formerly at the Central Bank of Ireland), and Manuel Vega Serrano (formerly at the Spanish Ministry of the Economy) took up their role as Executive Board members in early June 2025.
+In July 2025, Nicolas Vasse was appointed as the first executive director of AMLA.